In January 1997, Casper Dik implemented

-In April 1997, Solar Designer sent his famous “Linux kernel patch to remove stack exec permission” for Linux 2.30.0 x86 on bugtraq.
+The 12th of April 1997, Solar Designer sent his famous “Linux kernel patch to remove stack exec permission” for Linux 2.30.0 x86 on bugtraq, which was the style at the time.
 Four months later, he published a followup, formalising ret2libc, along with a suggested “fix”.

-This lead to an other famous email in January 1998, by Rafal Wojtczuk: “Defeating Solar Designer’s Non-executable Stack Patch”.
+The lead to the first public mention of ROP by Tim Newsham, less than one month later, as a possible bypass, which was illustrated in January 1998, by Rafal Wojtczuk: “Defeating Solar Designer’s Non-executable Stack Patch”.

 Solardiz’ patch was the foundation of Openwall, an hardened Linux distribution.

 The first public ROP exploit on x86 was